-According to the IHA application, Apache anticipates completing approximately 829 square km (km2, 320 square mi (mi2)) of seismic acquisition in Area 1.
-During each 24 hour period, seismic operations will be active throughout the entire period.
-However, in-water air guns will only be active for approximately 2.5 hours during each of the slack tide periods.
+According to the IHA application, Apache anticipates completing approximately 1,010 square km (km2, 390 square mi (mi2)) of seismic acquisition in Area 2.
+Apache plans to conduct operations continuously during each 24 hour period; however, in-water air guns will only be active for approximately 2.5 hours during each of the slack tide periods.
 There are approximately 4 slack tide periods in a 24-hour period; therefore, air gun operations will be active during approximately 10-12 hours per day, if weather conditions allow.
 Apache anticipates that a crew can acquire approximately 5.2 km2 (2 mi2) per day, assuming an efficient crew can work 10-12 hours per day.
-Thus, the actual survey duration to acquire the approximately \sim 829 km2 (320 mi2) will take approximately 160 days over the course of the 8-9 months.
+Thus, the actual survey duration to acquire the approximately ~829 km2 (320 mi2) will take approximately 160 days over the course of the 8-9 months.

-Mobilization of operations for Area 1 will occur in September 2011 out of Homer and Anchorage, Alaska, and the survey is proposed to begin in early April 2012 depending on weather conditions and permit stipulations.
+Mobilization of operations for Area 2 will occur in February 2013 out of Homer and Ninilchik, Alaska, and the survey is proposed to begin as soon as crews and survey equipment are on site, depending on weather conditions and permit stipulations.